 During the year ended 31 December 2015, the Group issued 4 trenches of unlisted corporate bonds of an aggregate principal amount of HK\$10,000,000 bearing an interest rate of 7% per annum, payable annually.
-The corporate bonds will be repayable on demand.
+The corporate bonds will be repayable on the expiry day of the ninetieth-month period from issuance of the relevant bonds.
 The effective interest rate applied to corporate bonds is 10.2%.